prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (b) If the requirements referred to above have not been met Rule 16 .3 to .5  shall apply muta tis mutandis .

-   (c) The Court  may, of its own motion, order the party to supply further documentation including any document relating to that party’s financial resources.
+   (c) The Court  may, of its own motion, order the party to supply further documentation including any document relating to that party's financial resources.
 The application shall be dealt with by the Court as soon as practicable .

    (d) The Court may, at any time, o f its own motion, and after having heard the party order payment of